"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Conclusion

 \section{Conclusion}

-We have analysed the manifestation of Instruction Clarification Requests in the CoDraw dataset in terms of form (mood and length) and content (entities, attributes and their co-occurrences) and some of their interrelations.
+We have analysed the manifestation of Instruction Clarification Requests in the CoDraw dataset in terms of form (mood and length) and content (objects, attributes and their co-occurrences) and some of their interrelations.
 Our findings further support the argument that the CoDraw data collection setting was an effective means to elicit iCRs.
-Even in its controlled environment with a limited number of actions and objects, the resulting iCR utterances are very diverse in their surface form and very fertile in their substance.
+Even in its controlled environment with a limited number of actions and objects, the resulting iCR utterances are very diverse in their surface form and very fertile in their content.
 With the release of the annotated data, the community gains a larger resource with sequential, spontaneous iCRs in turn-based dialogues.
-We aim to encourage more research on modelling clarification requests on instruction following interactions, and also to enable more detailed evaluation of iCR generation.
+We aim to encourage more research on modelling clarification requests in instruction following interactions, and also to enable more detailed evaluation of iCR generation.

-\paragraph{Limitations} Due to the availability or resources in this project, the annotation was performed by only one annotator, thus inter-annotator agreement could not be measured.
+\paragraph{Limitations} Given the need for large scale corpora for data-driven methods, trading some of the ecological validity in the annotation process for machine-learnability was necessary.
+Due to the availability of resources for this project, the annotation was performed by only one annotator, thus inter-annotator agreement could not be measured.
 Still, the quality of a sample was verified by the author to during the initial annotation phase.
 The scenes were not available during annotation, so clipart annotation can contain misunderstandings.
 The macro categories for ambiguous cases help alleviate that, but we still observed that misclassifications occur in some cases.
 The annotator worked on utterance level but, as we showed, some utterances contain non-iCR content or multiple categories.
-A possible enhancement is to further segment utterances in order to allow each category to be mapped to sentences or phrases (for mood and attribute) and to tokens or phrases (for entities and their referring expressions), and also to identify the tokens that are unrelated to the current iCR.
+A possible enhancement is to further segment utterances in order to allow each category to be mapped to sentences or phrases (for mood and attribute) and to tokens or phrases (for objects and their referring expressions), and also to identify the tokens that are unrelated to the current iCR.
 For the portion of the iCRs whose source utterances occur further back in the dialogue context, or whose responses are not given in the next turn, we currently lack annotation that would allow full examination of their context.